SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 This score does reflect the semantic similarity between the two sentences almost perfectly.
 However, the downside of all the above metrics is that you need to have a reference text to compare with.
-Labeling such as reference text can be quite challenging in many NLG tasks, such as a summarization task.
+Labeling, such as creating a reference text, can be quite challenging in many NLG tasks, such as summarization.